Clinical Laboratory Scientist (Generalist) and Limited Clinical Laboratory Scientist Licenses

 Academic requirements

-• 16 semester or equivalent quarter units of chemistry, which must include clinical chemistry OR analytical and biochemistry.
+(1) 16 semester or equivalent quarter hours of chemistry, including instruction in analytical and biological chemistry;

 Transcripts